 Other features of the plugin include support for custom post types, CMS oriented configurations, unique numbering schemes, various shortcodes and so on.

 Easy Table of Contents can help you to easily add tables of content inside your pages, posts or any other custom post types.

-All the options provided by the plugin is very easy to understand which makes it a really good option for people starting to use WordPress.
+All the options provided by the plugin are very easy to understand which makes it a really good option for people starting to use WordPress.
 You can also set the options so that the user can hide the table of content if they don’t desire it.

 Some notable features of the plugin include control over table header, high customizability, support for multiple counter bullet formats, etc.

 Overall if you are looking for a plugin that comes with a decent level of control and is also easy to use, then Easy Table of Contents would be your best bet.

 The Multipage WordPress plugin allows you to segregate all your different posts into multiple subpages giving each one of them a title of their own.

 After this, a table of content will automatically appear and will allow you to redirect your visitors to the desired post subpage.
 This can bring a whole new level of ease to your user experience.